EOSIO/eos/docs/00_install/00_install-prebuilt-binaries.md

 $ sudo yum remove apifiny
 ```

-## Location of EOSIO binaries
+## Location of APIFINY binaries

-After installing the prebuilt binaries, the actual EOSIO binaries will be located under the `~/apifiny/x.y/bin` folder, where `x.y` is the EOSIO release version that was installed.
+After installing the prebuilt binaries, the actual APIFINY binaries will be located under the `~/apifiny/x.y/bin` folder, where `x.y` is the APIFINY release version that was installed.

 ## Previous Versions

-To install previous versions of the EOSIO prebuilt binaries:
+To install previous versions of the APIFINY prebuilt binaries:

-1. Browse to https://github.com/EOSIO/apifiny/tags and select the actual version of the EOSIO software you need to install.
+1. Browse to https://github.com/APIFINY/apifiny/tags and select the actual version of the APIFINY software you need to install.

 2. Scroll down past the `Release Notes` and download the package or archive that you need for your OS.